 Our typical offer levels are listed below and include indicative contextual offers.
 If you hold alternative qualifications just get in touch and we'll be glad to discuss these with you.

-BCC including B in an appropriate subject (eg Biology, Chemistry, Sport, Physical Education, Physics, Statistics, Mathematics, Applied Science)
+BBC including B in an appropriate subject (eg Biology, Chemistry, Sport, Physical Education, Physics, Psychology, Statistics, Mathematics, Applied Science, Human Biology)

-Distinction, Merit, Merit in a sport or science subject
+Distinction, Merit, Merit in a Sports, Sports Coaching or Science related subject.

-34 points overall or 15 at HL including Biology/Chemistry/Physics/Mathematics, Sports, Exercise and Health Science 5 at HL or 6 at SL and Mathematics 4 at HL or SL.
+112 tariff points - typically H5, H5, H6 at HL including Biology/Chemistry/Physics/Mathematics, Sports, Exercise and Health Science 5 at HL or 6 at SL and Mathematics 4 at HL or SL.